openvinotoolkit/anomalib/docs/source/markdown/guides/how_to/models/feature_extractors.md

 # Feature extractors

 This guide demonstrates how different backbones can be used as feature extractors for anomaly detection models.
 Most of these models use Timm Feature Extractor except **CSFLOW** which uses TorchFx Feature Extractor.
-Here show how to use API and CLI to use different backbones as feature extractors.
+Here we show how to use API and CLI to use different backbones as feature extractors.

 ```{seealso}
 For specifics of implementation refer to implementation classes {py:class}`Timm Feature Extractor <anomalib.models.components.feature_extractors.TimmFeatureExtractor>` and {py:class}`TorchFx Feature Extractor <anomalib.models.components.feature_extractors.TorchFXFeatureExtractor>`